oddbird/oddleventy/content/blog/2023/components.md

 that augment HTML with extra behavior without adding a lot of overhead.

+I think those same
+API design principles of 'HTML components' can be applied to a template-driven approach.
+Let the light DOM handle content wherever possible.
-I also expect I'll keep playing with template-driven elements that I can define entirely in HTML, with auto-registration.
+So I expect I'll keep exploring elements defined entirely in HTML, with auto-registration.
 Zach Leatherman suggested
 I turn my looping snippet into